MILESTONES PRESCHOOL & CHARTER SCHOOL

 OPEN ENROLLMENT PROCEDURES 2023-2024 SCHOOL YEAR

-Open Enrollment starts Tuesday, February 15, 2022.
-All applications received on February 15 will have equal opportunity for available enrollment spots.
-If applications received during on the first day exceed availability, applicants will be randomly chosen, and remaining applications will be placed on a waitlist based on chronological order of receipt.
-All applications received after February 15th will handled on a first come, first serve basis for available spots and placement on a waiting list.
+Open Enrollment starts Monday, February 13, 2023.
+All applications received on February 13th will have equal opportunity for available enrollment spots.
+If applications received on the first day exceed availability, applicants will be randomly chosen, and remaining applications will be placed on a waitlist based on chronological order of receipt.
+All applications received after February 13th will handled on a first come, first serve basis for open spots and placement on a waiting list.